observium/distroscript/README.md

 ========

 Generally after every commit, or at least after a couple of moderate commits, I increment the version.

-When there are significant milestones I will likely create "releases" where the script as of release is bug free.

- * master - use if you are brave, potential for disruptive changes.
- * stable - only changes that I think are worthwhile and won't break compatibility.

 Usage
 =====